Financial Aid FAQ

 Federal Student Aid Information Center

 When is my student bill due and how does that work with the timing of loan disbursement?

 Student bills are payable upon receipt.
 Student accounts are credited within 24 hours of DMU receiving the loan funds from G5 (the Department of Education).
-This process is coordinated with the DMU Business Office and timed such that student refund checks are distributed on the first day of class.

 Does DMU offer payment plans?